 At the University of Salford we have a long track record in audio research and consultancy work.
 With our extensive, world-class laboratories we offer many different tests and services including bespoke testing and development to fit individual needs.

-We are very experienced in running different types of perceptual/listening tests aiming at the assessment of quality in terms of human perception.
-Using our ITU BS1116 standard listening room we are able to conduct tests in an environment where the room is not a factor in the results.
+We are very experienced in designing and running different types of experiments (listening tests), aimed at assessing sound quality in terms of human perception.
+We have several acoustically-treated spaces for critical listening, including an ITU BS1116 standard listening room and a dedicated spatial audio lab for accurate 3D sound reproduction.
 Some examples of listening tests we have performed in the past are the assessment of:

 - Codecs e.g. Bluetooth/wireless headsets, audio watermarking, compression algorithms etc.